Eligibility and Requirements

-To be considered for admission into KU's PhD in Rehabilitation Science program, the following are required:
+To be considered for admission into KU's doctoral program in rehabilitation science, the following are required:

-A baccalaureate degree must be completed prior to start of the program.
-Applicants are not required to be a physical therapist or possess a Bachelor's or Master's degree in Physical Therapy.
-Applicants are encouraged to have a broad background in biological sciences (including anatomy, physiology, neuroscience, biochemistry, genetics, and cellular and molecular biology), calculus and statistics.
+A bachelor's degree must be completed prior to start of the program.
+Applicants are not required to be a physical therapist or possess a degree in physical therapy.

 Students with degrees from a university outside the U.S. may be considered provided they meet the requirements equivalent to a bachelor's degree from a program in the U.S.

 Graduate Record Examination Scores

 Students must submit scores for verbal reasoning, quantitative reasoning and analytical writing sections of the GRE.
 Note: the GRE must be taken within the past five years of the first semester of enrollment.